justincranford-forescout/otel-demo/README.md

-# Greenfield OTLP Demo: Spring Boot => OpenTelemetry => Grafana
+# Greenfield OTLP Demo: Spring Boot, OpenTelemetry, Grafana

 ## Description
-This is a demo of a Spring Boot REST application publishing Telemetry (x3) via OTLP to OpenTelemetry Collector, and forwarding to different vendor backends.
-Grafana Otel LGTM is used in this demo.
+The goal of this demo is to show a Spring Boot REST application publishing Telemetry (x3) via OTLP to OpenTelemetry Collector, and forwarding to at least one vendor-specific backend.
+If you want more background, jump to the [Background](#background) section at the end.

-## High-level Data Flow:
+## High-level Data Flow

 1. Spring Boot Actuator
    1. Micrometer
       1. OpenTelemetry SDK (OTLP Protocol)